MikuroXina/OpenVHead/README.md

 ## 2. Prerequisite

 ### 2.1 Hardware

 - PC
 - RGB camera (compatible with both built-in webcam and external USB camera)

 ### 2.2 Software
 #### 2.2.1 Environment
-- Windows system
+- Windows/macOS system
-- Python 3.6.x
+- Python 3.9.x
-- Unity 2018.4.x
+- Unity 2020.3.x
 #### 2.2.2 Package dependencies
-- opencv-python (tested with version 3.4.0)
+- opencv-python (tested with version 4.5,5,62)
-- dlib (tested with version 19.7.0)
+- dlib (tested with version 19.22.1)

 ## 3. Usage
 ### 3.1 Quick start

 1. Configure the environment.
 You may use pip to install the required packages.
-The .whl file of opencv-python 3.4.0 and dlib 19.7.0 packages can be downloaded from [here](https://pypi.org/project/opencv-python/3.4.0.12/#files) and [here](https://pypi.org/project/dlib/19.7.0/#files).
-Note that you should choose the appropriate version.
-For example, if you are using python 3.6 on Windows x64 system, then download the "xxxx-cp36-cp36m-win_amd64.whl" version.

 2. Clone the repository to your workspace.
 You can also download the .zip file of the [latest release](https://github.com/TianxingWu/OpenVHead/releases/latest) or older versions from [Release](https://github.com/TianxingWu/OpenVHead/releases).